 Ray, Born in 1912 in Sacramento, California, was no less of a creative mastermind than her husband Charles.
 She moved to NYC and later became a founding member of the American Abstract Artists in 1936.
+Charles, born in 1907 in St. Louis, Missouri.
+He started his own architectural office in 1930, and later became the head of the Industrial Design Department at the Cranbrook Academy of Art.
 PLANS